Hidden River Cave- Horse Cave, KY

 And up the road just a couple miles is Kentucky Down Under which offers cave tours and a zoo that features a number of animals from Australia!
 But that’s another blog where you’ll see me petting kangaroos.
 Here’s a teaser… a little joey!
 Cutest things you’ll lay eyes on.
 I visited in November which was perfect timing when the babies were just exploring more outside their mothers’ pouches.

-* Family friendly I have driven I-65 on the Bluegrass Parkway a hundred times and I’ve seen the signs for the caves more than I can count.
-Though I’m a bit claustrophobic, I finally took the opportunity to stop and enjoy them and I couldn’t have been more thrilled!
-The Hidden River Cave and American Cave Museum…
+I have driven I-65 on the Bluegrass Parkway a hundred times and I’ve seen the signs for the caves more than I can count.
+Though I’m a bit claustrophobic, I finally took the opportunity to stop and enjoy Horse Cave, KY and I couldn’t have been more thrilled!
+The Hidden River Cave and American Cave…